 Trade unions can proactively engage with companies, stakeholders, and suppliers across the value chain.9 This section provides some practical guidance on how a gender and intersectional perspective can be integrated into each of the six steps of the HREDD process, which are set out in figure 4.
 This approach is crucial in identifying and assessing risks, preventing adverse business impacts, and addressing the root/structural causes of gender and intersectional discrimination.

-Step 1: Applying a gender responsive and intersectional approach to the prevention of human rights abuses in company policies.
+tional approach to the abuses in company policies.

-Step 6: Provide remediation of violations from a gender and intersectional perspective.
+Step 6: Provide remediation of violations from a gender

 Step 5: Communicate outcomes of impacts.